 Once a diagnosis is made, the doctor decides on the method of treatment.
 He or she can treat the problem themselves, perhaps with prescription drugs available from a chemist.
-Alternatively, the doctor may refer the patient to a specialist at hospital.
+Alternatively, the doctor may refer the patient to a specialist in a hospital.
 A referral is always necessary to see a specialist except for physiotherapists or midwives.

 Treatment outside surgery hours